SeanHwangG/test/language.md

 {% tabs %}
 {% tab title='cpp' %}

+> Question

-> Question: Why learn this process?
+* Why learn this process?
   * Optimizing program performance
     * is a switch statement always more efficient than a sequence of if-else statements?
     * How much overhead is incurred by a function call?
     * Is a while loop more efficient than a for loop?
     * Are pointer references more efficient than array indexes?
-  * Why does our loop run so much faster if we sum into a local variable instead of an argument that is passed by reference?
+    * Why does our loop run so much faster if we sum into local var instead of an argument that is passed by reference?
     * How can a function run faster when we simply rearrange the parentheses in an arithmetic expression?
   * Understanding link-time errors
     * what does it mean when the linker reports that it cannot resolve a reference?
     * What is the difference between a static variable and a global variable?
     * What happens if you define two global variables in different C files with the same name?
     * What is the difference between a static library and a dynamic library?
     * Why does it matter what order we list libraries on the command line?
     * why do some linker-related errors not appear until run time?
   * Avoiding security holes
     * Buffer overflow vulnerabilities have accounted for many of the security holes in network and Internet servers
-  * few programmers understand the need to carefully restrict the quantity and forms of data they accept from untrusted sources
+    * few programmers understand need to carefully restrict quantity and forms of data they accept from untrusted sources
     * understand consequences of way data and control info are stored on program stack

 {% endtab %}
 {% tab title='python' %}

-> CLI

 * [Online Editor - leetcode](https://leetcode.com/playground/new/empty)
 * [Online Editor - codechef](https://leetcode.com/playground/new/empty)